raiden-network/raiden/docs/what_is_the_red_eyes_release.rst

 - Supporting atomic swaps.
 - Supporting the functionality that allows for third party services to monitor channels on behalf of nodes.
 - Supporting that third party services can do path finding on behalf of nodes.
+- Supporting registration of more than one token network.

 Other restrictions